essejhsif/coursera-getting-and-cleaning-data/codebook.md

 bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.
 ````
-###Data cleanup:

-The following steps were taken to prepare the data set according to project requirements.

-####The data included:

-'README.txt'
-'features_info.txt': Shows information about the variables used on the feature vector
-'features.txt': List of all features
-'activity_labels.txt': Links the class labels with their activity names
-'train/X_train.txt': Training set
-'train/y_train.txt': Training labels
-'test/X_test.txt': Test set
-'test/y_test.txt': Test labels

-####Additionally, the following files were included for training:

-'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.
-'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
-Every row shows a 128 element vector.
-The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
-'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
-'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
-The units are radians/second.

 ####Then the following steps were applied for cleaning the data: